LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 Consider a variation, determining if *all* the characters in a string are vowels.
-We could work on that, but it is nit very useful.
+We could work on that, but it is not very useful.
 Instead let us consider if all the characters are digits.
 This is a true-false question, so function to determine this would return a Boolean result: